inadalipi/inadalipi/README.md

 Founder & CEO of MATRY, the AI cofounder for solo founders.

-MATRY helps solo founders turn scattered work, follow-ups, and ideas into clear weekly execution.
+MATRY helps solo founders turn scattered work, follow-ups, and revenue goals into clear weekly execution.

 What I’m building
 - Business assessment